Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 This is effectively a large battery that serves two purposes:

-The run time on a UPS (how long it keeps your computer powered on for) depends on how much power your computer consumes, and the capacity of the UPS itself.
+The run time on a UPS (how long it keeps your computer powered on) depends on how much power your computer consumes, and the capacity of the UPS itself.

 A basic UPS – costing about $80 – will keep your computer running for about 8 minutes.
 If you’re willing to spend $400 – $800 then you can get one that keeps your PC running for an hour.